 While general liability insurance provides broad coverage for bodily injury and property damage caused by your business, it doesn’t cover you for failures, mistakes, or oversights in the vet services you provide.
 Vets are often sued for errors or professional negligence, no matter how careful they are.
 And one lawsuit can be financially devastating, even ruin your practice.

 Consider the following examples of veterinary professional negligence:

-What if an animal in your care runs away or is stolen, lost or injured?
+What if an animal in your care runs away or is stolen, lost, or injured?

-Animal bailee’s coverage is insurance for businesses in the pet services industry that temporarily take possession of other people’s pets, with the expectation that they will be returned unharmed.
+Animal bailee’s coverage is insurance for pet service businesses that temporarily take possession of other people’s pets, with the expectation that they’ll be returned unharmed.